stmilne/icds_docs_v2/docs/packages/anaconda.md

 export LD_LIBRARY_PATH=$CONDAENVLIB:$LD_LIBRARY_PATH
 ```

-Notes:

-- The export commands help RStudio load some libraries
+The `export` commands help RStudio find some libraries
 while accessing the conda environment's R installation.
-- The default location of conda environments is `$WORK/.conda/envs`.
+The default location for conda environments is `$WORK/.conda/envs`.
-If your environment is installed somewhere else,
+If your environment is installed elsewhere,
 `CONDAENVLIB` should be set accordingly.